prateekoctane/sorting-filtering-with-react-hooks/README.md

 <h1>Book Management</h1>

 <h2>This is a small react app which handles a collection of books and displays them on the home screen.
 Through this app I have tried to implement sorting, filtering data using redux state and json-server sorting and filtering api features.
 Also implemented the persisting of data with the use of useSearchParams() hooks, useLocation(), useEffect().
-Also implemented Private Routes, meaning only those who are logged in can view the single product page and can have admin access for editing the details of the books.</h2>
+Also implemented Private Routes, meaning only those who are logged in can view the single book page and can have admin access for editing the details of the books.</h2>

 <h3>Tech Stacks Used:</h3>
 1. react <br />